wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 }
 ```

 Using `useMagicState` you can treat the returned object like a regular object, except the assigning any of its properties will trigger a re-render.
 Because `state` proxies to a single object, `state.property` will always refer to the latest value of `property`.
-If you need to keep the old value, use `const { property } = state` to save the old value, or `const oldState = { ... state }` to make a whole shallow copy.
+If you need to keep old values, use `const oldState = { ...state }` to make a shallow copy.
 Variable closure still happens, but the proxy always points to the latest values.

 This API is called [reactivity in Vue.js](https://v3.vuejs.org/guide/reactivity.html#what-is-reactivity).
 It was inspired by hooks, and it may be time for React to take inspiration from Vue.